Construction Staking in Seminole County

 What FEMA flood zones affect construction staking in Seminole County?

-Seminole County contains FEMA flood zone designations including AE, X, AH.
+Seminole County contains FEMA flood zone designations including AE, A, X, AH.
 Moderate flood hazard area — SFHA zones present along waterways and flood-prone areas.
-Base Flood Elevations range from 20-60 ft NAVD88 (interior county, moderate elevations).
+Base Flood Elevations are site-specific and are read from the effective FIRM panel, not from a county-wide range.
 Our surveyors document flood zone status as part of construction staking deliverables when applicable.

 Are land surveys worth it in Seminole County?